 Minnesota State Fair for History Buffs

 Most coverage of the Minnesota State Fair is food-focused, although the live entertainment, farm animals, butter sculptures, crop art, and Midway rides also garner plenty of attention.
 Something that usually doesn't get mentioned is that State Fair is great destination for history buffs—the Minnesota State Fair dates back to 1859, and many of the fairgrounds' buildings were constructed in the 1930s and 1940s.
-From a walking tour to free museums, here's how to nerd out on history at the Great Minnesota Get-Together.
+From a walking tour to free museums, here's how to delve into history at the Great Minnesota Get-Together.

 1. Minnesota State Fair History Walking Tour